DeNA/setup-job-workspace-action/README.md

 ```

 ## Why need it
-When using GitHub-hosted runner, it provided a new VM for each job.
-On the other hand, self-hosted runner runs on the same machine and also reused the same directory as job workspace ($GITHUB_WORKSPACE). `actions/checkout` cleans workspace before checkout using `git clean -ffdx` in default, it works fine with common size of repository.
+When using GitHub-hosted runner, a new VM is given for each job.
+On the other hand, self-hosted runner runs on the same machine, a single workspace($GITHUB_WORKSPACE) is used for jobs that in the same repository. `actions/checkout` cleans workspace before checkout using `git clean -ffdx` in default, it works fine for a normal sized repository.

-However, when repository size is too large it has some problems.
+However, there are some problems when repository size is too large.
 Some of the workflows will download large binary tools for a current build and output large build cache for the next build, so `actions/checkout` default cleaning is inefficient sometimes.

-And also some of git options for example `sparse checkout` is very efficient for jobs that only need a few files in large repository.
-However, self-hosted runner has just only a workspace directory for a repository, and `actions/checkout` does not support some advanced git options, large repository that has many GitHub Actions jobs may have git performance issues.
+And also some git options like `sparse checkout` are very efficient if your job only need a few files and size of repository is too large.
+However, `git clone` and `git fetch` performance can be problem because self-hosted runner has only one workspace and `actions/checkout` does not support some advanced git options.

-If jobs can have each workspace, a job can reuse .git that was created by `git clone` with advanced options.
-It resolves git performance issues.
-Jenkins has been using same directory of structure and it has succeeded. `setup-job-workspace-action` also realizes it in GitHub Actions.
+This problem can be solved if each job has its own workspace and can reuse `.git/` created by advanced git options.
+Jenkins has been successful in this way for a long time. `setup-job-workspace-action` also realizes it on GitHub Actions.

 ## Development
 ```bash